 The quality of surveying can range from a 'back of the envelope'

 sketch, made at the time of the visit, using little more than a visual

 estimate of distances and directions, to a full blown survey using calibrated

 mine surveying compasses, clinometers and tapes/chains.
-There are

 numerous publications available on mine and cave surveying, many of the

 mining ones are now out of print but for cave surveying, get a copy of

 to Cave Surveying', by Bryn Ellis.
 (ISBN 0 900265 07 8).

 Group exists specifically to further the science of surveying of caves.

 titled 'Recording the Underground Archaeology of Mines'.
 (Download